You can have plenty of ways to run

 hygen generates new generators.
 It scales to a set up with different teams, each with its own preference.

-There are a few more ways to play with the examples:
+There are more ways to play with a generator after you've built it:

-# generate all files, with a name variable $ hygen example-prompt new --name reporter # generate one specific file $ hygen example-prompt new:mailer --name reporter # generate all resources that correspond to a regular expression $ hygen example-prompt 'new:.*html' --name reporter
+# generate all files, with a 'name' variable $ hygen example-prompt new reporter # generate one specific file, picked up based on the substring 'mailer' $ hygen example-prompt new:mailer reporter # generate all resources that correspond to a regular expression $ hygen example-prompt 'new:.*html' reporter